African Meeting House

 The African Meeting House, also known variously as First African Baptist Church, First Independent Baptist Church and the Belknap Street Church, was built in 1806 and is now the oldest black church edifice still standing in the United States.
-It is located in the Beacon Hill neighborhood of Boston, Massachusetts, adjacent to the African-American Abiel Smith School.
+A Baptist congregation led by Reverend Thomas Paul built the church.
+The church also established a school, at first holding classes in its basement.
+After serving most of the nineteenth century as a church, it then served as a synagogue until 1972 when it was purchased for the Museum of African American History.
+It is located in the Beacon Hill neighborhood of Boston, Massachusetts, adjacent to the historically Black American Abiel Smith School, now also part of the museum.
 It is a National Historic Landmark.

 History

 Church

 Before 1805, although black Bostonians could attend white churches, they generally faced discrimination.
 They were assigned seats only in the balconies and were not given voting privileges.

-Thomas Paul, an African-American preacher from New Hampshire, led worship meetings for blacks at Faneuil Hall.
+Thomas Paul, a Black American preacher from New Hampshire, led worship meetings for blacks at Faneuil Hall.
 Paul, with twenty of his members, officially formed the First African Baptist Church on August 8, 1805.
 In the same year, land was purchased for a building.
 The African Meeting House, as it came to be commonly called, was completed the next year.
 At the public dedication on December 6, 1806, the first-floor pews were reserved for all those "benevolently disposed to the Africans," while the black members sat in the balcony of their new meeting house.